cgogn/cgogn.github.io/index.md

 });
 ```

+No assumption can be made here about the `Dart` that represents each cell (e.g. `v.dart` in the previous example) when the processing function is called.
+Any dart of the same orbit could equally represent the same cell.

-#### Early stop
+### Early stop

-If one wants to stop the traversal before all the cells have been processed, the provided callable has to return a boolean value.
+In order to stop the traversal before all the cells have been processed, the provided callable can return a boolean value.
 As soon as the callable returns false, the traversal is stopped.
-In the following example, we are looking up for the first encountered vertex for which the Vec3 position value is on the negative side of the x=0 plan.
+In the following example, we are looking for the first encountered vertex for which the Vec3 position value is on the negative side of the x=0 plan.
 If after the traversal, the declared Vertex is not valid, it means such a vertex has not been found in the map:
 ```c++
 // given a CMap2 map
 // given a CMap2::VertexAttribute<Vec3> position